Exploration drilling for oil in the KAZA area in Namibia

 According to our knowledge, the company ReconAfrica has been granted fundamental exploration licences for three areas (two in north-east Namibia and one in north-west Botswana).
 The areas in Namibia are located on the edge of the KAZA Transfrontier Conservation Area, 60–100 km from the Okavango River.

-A specific permission has currently only been given for exploratory wells and not for extraction.
-The company received permission from the Namibian government for two to three exploration wells to determine whether oil and gas deposits are present.
-According to the Namibian Ministry of Environment, the necessary Environmental Impact Assessments were conducted for the exploratory drilling, and it was on this basis that the “clearance certificate” was issued.
+A specific permission from the Namibian government has currently been given for two to three exploration wells and for seismological studies to determine whether oil and gas deposits are present.
+According to the Namibian Ministry of Environment, the necessary environmental impact assessments were undertaken for this, and it was on this basis that the “clearance certificate” was issued.

 Based on existing experience, 95% of exploration licences are unsuccessful.
 Even Namibian geologists, who are well acquainted with the conditions in the exploration areas, are very sceptical about the company’s chances of success.
-If the boreholes indicate that oil and gas deposits are present, and if they occur in sufficient quantities for extraction to be worthwhile, a new process would be initiated with further approval processes and additional Environmental Impact Assessments.
-At present, it is not at all certain whether oil or gas can be found in the region.
+If, however, the boreholes and seismological studies indicate that oil and gas deposits are present, and if they occur in sufficient quantities for extraction to be worthwhile, a new process would have to be initiated with further approval processes and additional environmental impact assessments.
+At present, it is not at all certain whether oil or gas can be found in the region in quantities worthy of extraction.

 As things stand, we do not see the measures of German development cooperation in the field of environmental protection and natural resources in Namibia and the KAZA region endangered by the exploratory drilling.
-We will continue to monitor the situation and, if necessary, take further action within the framework of our mandate as the German Federal Government's implementing organisation with regard to the design and the process of our financing contributions to KAZA.
+However, we will continue to monitor the situation in line with the IUCN resolution of September 2021 and the statement of the UNESCO World Heritage Commission of July 2021, which call on the governments of Botswana and Namibia to fully guarantee the rights of the affected population groups and to subject all steps towards commercial oil and gas extraction to the necessary environmental and social impact assessments in a transparent manner and in accordance with international standards.
+Within the framework of our mandate as the German Federal Government's implementing organisation we will then take further action with regard to the design and the process of our financing contributions to KAZA.
 However, we also wish to point out that KfW has no direct influence on the granting of licences or state permits by the national authorities.